The Foundation Stage Curriculum

 - Personal, social and emotional development.

 - Expressive arts and design.

 - In addition, we follow a PE programme which involves both indoor and outdoor activities.

 Computers are used in the classroom to support learning and the children have access to the interactive white board on a daily basis.
 Learning is topic-based and activities are planned by all staff to cover all areas of the curriculum with a new topic every half-term.

 Throughout the Foundation Stage the children's progress is continually monitored and individual targets are set to help them improve.
 At the end of the Reception year, the children receive a Foundation Stage Profile Assessment in preparation for moving into Key Stage One.

-Children's work is valued and displays of their work are prominent throughout the Nursery and Reception classrooms.
+Children's work is valued and displays of their work are prominent throughout the Reception classroom.